Twitter begins advertising a paid verification plan for $8 per month

 It's unclear when paid users will receive the new check marks next to their names or when verified accounts without a paid subscription are set to lose their verification.

-"The new Blue isn't live yet — the sprint to our launch continues but some folks may see us making updates because we are testing and pushing changes in real-time," a products team manager at the company tweeted.
+"The new Blue isn't live yet — the sprint to our launch continues but some folks may see us making updates because we are testing and pushing changes in real-time," a products team manager at the company tweeted Saturday.

 Android phones are next in line for the subscription rollout, she added, without specifying the timing.